Take Home Exam (tentamen)

 (a) Your dictionary entries under all three categories must be alphabetically ordered.
 (Relational phrases should be ordered by first word)

-(b) it is not necessary to define a noun unless you think its meaning is unclear from the text, however you must carefully define each verb in order to answer Question 4.(iii) below,
+(b) it is not necessary to define a noun unless you think its meaning is unclear from the text, however you must carefully define each verb arising from your answer Question 4.(ii) below, (should you choose to answer it).

 (c) The definitions of relational phrases in your data dictionary must indicate multiplicity and logical constraints wherever these are appropriate.